 - What does make you different from others?

 Now there are a few more things than just having a passion or talent which are important to analyze in order to get success with your personal brand idea:

 II.
 Trend and Buzz – Make sure that whatever you choose to offer under your personal band must not be an old-school approach that people have already neglected.
-You have to adopt something that is in trend or you foresee it as a next big thing.
+Either adopt something trendy or predict the next-big-thing.

-Now, I admire a lot of people on this, who have helped me understanding the power of Personal branding.
+I admire a lot of people on this, who have helped me understand the power of Personal branding.

-For instance, Jeff Bullas, he is an amazing blogger, content marketing expert, and social media geek from Australia.
-His twitter profile tells a lot about his personal brand.
+For instance, Jeff Bullas, he is an amazing blogger, content marketing expert, and the social media geek from Australia.
+His Twitter profile tells a lot about his personal brand.

 Larry G. Maguire does the same thing.

 He also has a personal brand.
 Larry is an amazing content marketing specialist and a blogger.

 It’s not about managing the social media profiles, in fact, the purpose is to take your FACE, VOICE, NAME, and WEBSITE as a Personal brand everywhere you hang out online.

 Daniel Threlfall is an SEO expert and digital marketer.
 He adds a perfect example to the cause of understanding the personal brand.